 Being biracial in America comes with a lot of nuances.
 Although most of society would like us to fit into one box or another, we often stick out like a sore thumb.

-And it is often our uniqueness that gets attacked.
+And it is often this uniqueness that gets attacked.
 The life of a multicultural child in America can quite often go one of two ways; learning self acceptance and self love or feeling alienated and worthless wishing they could fit in.

 It took me well into my 30’s to fully understand who I was and how to navigate such an existence.
 From an early age I remember feeling like the odd man out.
 Not quite fitting in with any of my friend groups.
 Later in life this manifested itself as low self esteem which ultimately was the causation for a lot of mishaps in my journey.
 While I don’t regret any of it, as it made me who I am today.
 It is something I don’t wish for any mixed child growing up.
 Everyone has a need to feel loved, known and valued.
 But these things can’t happen if we don’t love, know and value ourselves.
 And that all starts with our sense of identity.